MohammedShetaya/AR_Video_Streaming/README.md

 &nbsp;

 ### [RenderStreaming](https://docs.unity3d.com/Packages/com.unity.renderstreaming@3.1/manual/index.html)
 Unity Render streaming is based on the WebRTC protocol.
 It allows streaming real-time data on a peer to peer connection using WebRTC.
 This package also allows sending input data from the browser to Unity.
+It supports Windows and Android applications.

 &nbsp;
 &nbsp;